 - Use creamy peanut butter – I’ve had the best success with creamy peanut butter.
 It spreads more easily and can mix more easily.
-Alternatively, with a solid, thick, peanut butter, you may have to reheat it to melt it.
 If you are using a thicker peanut butter, using finer ground oats, like quick cooking oats, may help.

 - No Bake Carrot Cake Bars

 - Easy Trail Mix Bars

 - 1/4 cup peanut butter

 - Mash bananas and mix in bowl with oatmeal.
 Add peanut butter and mix together until smooth.

 - Line baking pan with parchment paper and divide mixture into 12 scoops.
 I love using this cookie scooper.

 - Bake for 11-14 minutes, checking until done.
 Mine were done around 12 minutes.
 Cookies should be lightly browned.

 - Top with sea salt, if desired